jwahidin/topology_modeling/MediumASMPart2/README.md

 - [createTopoBulkParam.ipl](./createTopoBulkParam.ipl) Impact Policy to read tables and push it into ASM.

 Note you need to define the data types for the policy to work.
+You also need to establish the TLS session between Netcool/Impact and ASM.